Lakshmiaddepalli/Human-Priors-and-Deep-Reinforcement-Learning-for_Video-Games/README.md

 # Human Priors and Deep Reinforcement Learning for Video Games

-This is the project for **Computational Cognitive Modeling Course** https://brendenlake.github.io/CCM-site/ under **Professor Dr. Brenden Lake and Dr. Todd Gureckis.**
+This is the project for **Computational Cognitive Modeling Course NYU PSYCH-GA 3405.002 / DS-GA 1016** https://brendenlake.github.io/CCM-site/ under **Professor Dr. Brenden Lake and Dr. Todd Gureckis.**

 Here we analyze on how having a prior knowledge is helpful for humans in playing video games and compares its game play with that of an Reinforcement Learning Agent.
 We try to answer the questions: